 Is the immediate family grandparents?
 The immediate family refers to parents, siblings, spouse, child by blood, adoption or marriage, grandparents and grandchildren.

 Who is not a close family?
 Examples of a family that is not immediate in the sentence Newer family means grandparents, grandson, nephew, nephew, aunt, uncle, cousin, brother-in-law, sister-in-law, daughter or son-in-law who do not live in the household of a staff member. … Immediate family members mean aunts, uncles, nieces and nephews.

 What is the meaning of genealogy in Oxford dictionary?

 Quick reference.
 The descent line is continuously guided by the ancestor.
+This may interest you : How to become a genealogy researcher.
 The word is recorded from Middle English and comes through Old French and Late Latin from Greek genealogia, from the genea ‘race, generation’.
 From: genealogy in the Oxford Dictionary of Phrases and Fables »

 What does genealogy mean?
 1: showing the origin of a person, family or group from an ancestor or from older forms.
 2: regular origin of a person, family or group of organisms from ancestors (see meaning of progenitor 1) or older form: pedigree.
 3: study of ancestral family lineages.

 What does the name mean in the Oxford Dictionary? noun. / неЭªм // неЭªм / Idiomi. the word or words by which a particular person, animal, place, or thing is known.